greenstone-development/Crypto-Chart-Contracts/README.md

 - [NPM](https://www.npmjs.com/) or [YARN](https://yarnpkg.com/)

+### About CryptoChartContracts

+It is essentially a smart contract that an address  can call to mint unique bitcoin price charts and own the token to the chart.
+Anyone can mint bitcoin price charts here for free!

 ### Setting Environment Variables
 You can set these in your `.env` file if you're unfamiliar with how setting environment variables work.
 Check out our [.env example](https://github.com/greenstone-development/Crypto-Chart-Contracts/blob/main/.env.example).
 If you wish to use this method to set these variables, update the values in the .env.example file, and then rename it to '.env'